 Example activities:

-Monitor the electrical resistance of a copper wire through heating and cooling cycles to understand the effect of joule heating on the efficiency of power transmission.
+Monitor the electrical resistance of a copper wire through heating and cooling cycles to investigate the effect of joule heating on the efficiency of power transmission.

 the OpenEngineering Lab is a fantastic way to add the additional dimension of 'hand-on' to the module.
 With distance learning it is notoriously difficult to supply students with hardware kits – the OEL is a great solution.
 I have found the experiments illuminating and interesting – they have added to my understanding of the excellent course material.
 It also offers a safe environment.
 It has allowed me to continue with the module even though I am on holiday in Barbados – truly offering a global reach.
 Great stuff!”